 The Fox and Parrot Tavern, 1065 Glades Road

 Though not a brewery, this “authentic British pub” is in the center of Gatlinburg’s Arts & Crafts Community and has very tasty suds and ales to whet your whistle while surrounded by the mountains.
 You’ll feel as if you’ve just stepped into a pub where everybody knows your name.
 There’s two large outdoor areas to sit outside if you’d like and they’ve got numerous craft beers on tap to choose from such as IPAs, stouts, pale and dark ales, seasonal local brews, and of course, fish and chips (all kinds of other yummy tavern food).
 Visit the Fox and Parrot website for information.

 Oktoberfest at Ober Gatlinburg, Ober Resort, 1001 Parkway

-We have to include the mamma jamma of beer heaven, craft and otherwise, on our list and that’s Oktoberfest in Gatlinburg.
-In its 9th year, if you’re lucky enough to be in the area from late September to October 28, 2018, you have to go by and grab some craft beer here.
+We have to include the mamma jamma of beer heaven, craft and otherwise, on our list and that’s the annual Oktoberfest in Gatlinburg.
+If you’re lucky enough to be in the area from late September through October, you have to go by and grab some craft beer here.
 It’s a celebration of beer and the options are limitless!
 Read more about Oktoberfest from our blog post about it and visit the Ober Gatlinburg website here.